Kong/apiglossary/README.md

 ## Contributing

-Everyone is welcome to contribute by submitting a pull request, opening an issue or sharing the project. *Any and all feedback, suggestions and lively discussions are highly encouraged.*
+*Any and all feedback, suggestions and lively discussions are highly encouraged.*

+Everyone is welcome to contribute by submitting a pull request, opening an issue or sharing the project.
 Existing terms are located in the [`terms`](https://github.com/Mashape/apiglossary/tree/master/terms "View existing terms or add your own.") directory and described using YAML frontmatter & markdown.
+Please make sure filenames contain no spaces and end with the `.md` extension.

 ```md
 ---